bakame-php/http-structured-fields/docs/06-validation.md

 }
 ```

-The `$result` is a `Validation\Result` class which tells whether the validation was successfully
+The `$result` is a `Result` class which tells whether the validation was successfully
 performed or not.
 In case of errors, the class exposes a `ViolationList` collection via its
-public readonly property `errors` which contains all the `Violation` exception triggered during
+public readonly property `errors` which contains all the `Violation` exceptions triggered
-the validation process.
-In case of success, the class will return the filtered data via it's
+during the validation process.
+In case of success, the class will return the filtered
-public readonly property `data`.
+data via it's public readonly property `data`.

 ```php
 $validation = $parametersValidator->validate($members->parameters());